-In recovery from addiction?
-Doing it on your own?
-Thinking about it?
-Thinking about going out again?
-LIFE SUCKS BETTER CLEAN is a gathering place for unapproved program wisdom with contributions from NA, AA, and other 12 Step program members: Some laughs, some hints, some tears, a bit of grit now and then, and a lot of hope.
+LIFE SUCKS BETTER CLEAN is an information and relief source for those in recovery from addiction and those thinking about getting clean.
+Unapproved program wisdom here with contributions from NA, AA, and other 12 Step program members: Some laughs, some hints, some tears, a bit of grit now and then, and a lot of hope.

 Monday, March 26, 2012